classiccatlinux-sudo/pytask/README.md

 3. done!

-*not only works on debian based
+*only works on debian based